 Biscuits used to join pieces of wood are oval-shaped, thin, dried, and compressed bits of wood or wood shavings, often made with beech wood.
-A tool known as a biscuit joiner cuts a slot into each of the two pieces of wood to be joined, adds glue to the slots, inserts the biscuit into one and then the other to join the pieces together.
+A tool known as a biscuit joiner cuts a slot into each of the two pieces of wood to be joined adds glue to the slots, and inserts the biscuit into one and then the other to join the pieces together.

 Clamps are used to press and hold the two pieces of wood together to allow the glue to dry and the connection to set.
 The biscuit joiner aligns the slots precisely so that when the two pieces of wood are clamped together, the edges align perfectly, and the wood’s plane is maintained.